Rsemane/ESXI-on-Azure-VM/README.md

 # ESXI-on-Azure-VM
-Nested in Nested Azure VM
+VMware ESXi in a nested virtualization setup on Azure